-- 3. The Company will develop and promulgate compliance standards and procedures designed to reduce the prospect of violations of the anti-corruption laws and the Company's compliance code, and the Company will take appropriate measures to encourage and support the observance of ethics and compliance standards and procedures against foreign bribery by personnel at all levels of the Company.
-These anti-corruption standards and procedures shall apply to all directors, officers, and employees and, where necessary and appropriate, outside parties acting on behalf of the Company in a foreign jurisdiction, including but not limited to, agents and intermediaries, consultants, representatives, distributors, teaming partners, contractors and suppliers, consortia, and joint venture partners (collectively, "agents and business partners"), to the extent that agents and business partners may be employed under the Company's corporate policy.
-The Company shall notify all employees that compliance with the standards and procedures is the duty of individuals at all levels of the company.
-Such standards and procedures shall include policies governing:
+- 3. The Company will develop and promulgate compliance policies and procedures designed to reduce the prospect of violations of the anti-corruption laws and the Company's compliance code, and the Company will take appropriate measures to encourage and support the observance of ethics and compliance policies and procedures against violation of the anti-corruption laws by personnel at all levels of the Company.
+These anti-corruption policies and procedures shall apply to all directors, officers, and employees and, where necessary and appropriate, outside parties acting on behalf of the Company in a foreign jurisdiction, including but not limited to, agents and intermediaries, consultants, representatives, distributors, teaming partners, contractors and suppliers, consortia, and joint venture partners (collectively, "agents and business partners").
+The Company shall notify all employees that compliance with the policies and procedures is the duty of individuals at all levels of the company.
+Such policies and procedures shall address:

 - a. gifts;

 - b. hospitality, entertainment, and expenses;

 - c. customer travel;

 - d. political contributions;

 - e. charitable donations and sponsorships;

 - f. facilitation payments; and

 - g. solicitation and extortion.

-- 4. The Company will develop these compliance standards and procedures, including internal controls, ethics, and compliance programs on the basis of a risk assessment